bobf/web_fetch/README.md

-response.success? # False if a network error (not HTTP error) occurred response.error # Underlying network error if applicable response.response_time
+response.success? # False if a network error (not HTTP error) occurred response.error # Underlying network error if applicable response.response_time response.request # The original request, provided as a `WebFetch::Request` object
 ```

 Note that `WebFech::Promise#fetch` will block until the response is complete by default.
 If you want to continue executing other code if the response is not ready (e.g. to see if any other responses are ready), you can pass `wait: false`